The construction category management steering group are looking into a number of initiatives relating to construction procurement.

 - Two Stage Open Book

 National School Delivery Cost Benchmarking

-The latest annual national school cost benchmarking study has now published a new report.
+The annual national school cost benchmarking study for 2018 is now available to download below.
 The study was conducted by Hampshire County Council in conjunction with East Riding of Yorkshire Council and the Education and Skills Funding Agency.
 This significant study now has a dataset with a capital value of over £3.7billion from 126 local authorities across England.
 The study now has good data on the actual costs of primary, secondary and SEN school projects including;

 To ensure a high level of consistent participation, Local Authorities were asked to submit data using a common standard form of cost analysis.